 JACKSON, Miss.
-(AP) — A federal freeze on most evictions enacted last year is scheduled to expire July 31, after the Biden administration extended the date by a month.
-The moratorium, put in place by the Centers for Disease Control and Prevention in September, was the only tool keeping millions of tenants in their homes.
+(AP) — A federal freeze on most evictions enacted last year is scheduled to expire Saturday, after President Joe Biden's administration extended the original date by a month.
+The moratorium, put in place by the U.S. Centers for Disease Control and Prevention in September, was the only tool keeping millions of tenants in their homes.
 Many of them lost jobs during the coronavirus pandemic and had fallen months behind on their rent.

 Here’s the situation in Mississippi:

 WHAT’S THE STATUS OF EVICTION MORATORIUMS IN THE STATE?

 Mississippi Republican Gov. Tate Reeves temporarily suspended evictions for two months at the start of the pandemic in the spring of 2020.
 The CDC moratorium is the only current protection in place for renters.